tmatofa/quickstart-eks-cdk-python/README.md

 ## Deploy some sample apps to explore our new Kubernetes environment and its features

-TODO: Walk through deploying some apps that show off some of the cluster add-ons we've installed
+TODO: Walk through deploying some apps that will show off the cluster add-ons we've installed

 ## Upgrading your cluster